rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/PolicyProfile.png)

-4. Create the Policy tag and map the created WLAN and Policy Profiles.
+4.Create the Policy tag and map the created WLAN and Policy Profiles.

 Go to Configuration > Tags & Profiles > Tags > Policy > +Add

 ![](/images/tag_policy_AMS.png)

-5. Create an AP join Profile
+5.Create an AP join Profile

 Go to Configuration > Tags & Profiles > AP join > +Add

 ![](/images/JoinProfile_add.png)

-6. Create a Flex Profile.
+6.Create a Flex Profile.

 Go to Configuration > Tags & Profiles > Flex > +Add.
 Give it a name and define the AP native vlan, in this case we will use Vlan ID 30.
 This is the same value as the native vlan configured in the AP switchport.